BUTTERMILK CAKE WITH CHOCOLATE FROSTING

 Cake Instructions:

-- Beat sugar, shortening, vanilla and eggs together with spoon or mixer.
+- Preheat oven to 325.
+Beat sugar, shortening, vanilla and eggs together with spoon or mixer.
 Mix flour, salt and baking soda with a wire whisk and add to creamed mixture.
 Add milk and continue mixing until smooth.

 Chocolate Frosting Instructions: